When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Jung differentiated true selfhood from ego inflation.
 Confidence emerges from integration.
 Narcissistic grandiosity emerges from fragmentation.
 The louder the self-praise — or the hunger for admiration — the more precarious the internal structure tends to be (Jung, 1968/1980).

+From this view, narcissism compensates for an ego that cannot metabolize failure, limitation, or relational accountability.
+The narcissistic persona becomes armor — impressive, convincing, and hollow.
 This pattern often originates in narcissistic family systems, where children are not permitted to develop full selves but are recruited instead to stabilize a parent’s fragile ego (Miller, 1981).
-In such systems, authenticity threatens survival.
-Emotional truth is dangerous.
-The shadow is not explored — it is punished.
+In such systems, authenticity threatens survival, emotional truth is dangerous, and the shadow is not explored — it is punished.

 The Narcissistic Wound — A Jungian Reframe

+Though Jung did not speak of “narcissistic injury” in contemporary terms, he described what occurs when the ego must split from large portions of the psyche to survive.
+When contradiction cannot be tolerated — I am both strong and afraid, capable and limited, loving and angry — the ego becomes brittle (Jung, 1968/1980).
 In narcissism, the ego clings desperately to the favored side of the polarity and wages war against the other.
 This dynamic helps explain why shame is so intolerable: Threats to the ego-ideal can feel catastrophic, risking the collapse of the self’s carefully maintained structure and flooding consciousness with disowned shadow material.
-Rage, blame, withdrawal, and domination are not expressions of power here — they are emergency exits triggered when the fragile self is endangered (Kohut, 1971, 1977).
+Rage, blame, stonewalling, and domination are not expressions of power here — they are emergency exits triggered when the fragile ego perceives danger (Kohut, 1977).

 The Limits of Healing in Narcissistic Structures